York: Media

 The York area is served by a local newspaper, The Press (known as the Evening Press until April 2006), The York Advertiser newspaper (based at The Press on Walmgate), and four local radio stations: BBC Radio York, YorkMix Radio, YO1 Radio and Jorvik Radio.
 A local commercial radio station, Minster FM, broadcast until 2020 when it was replaced by Greatest Hits Radio York and North Yorkshire.
 Another digital news and radio website is YorkMix run by former print journalists, that incorporates Local News; What's On; Food & Drink; Things To Do and Business sections with articles written by residents and local journalists.
 In August 2016 YorkMix was nominated in two categories in the O2 Media Awards for Yorkshire and The Humber.

-Local news and television programmes are provided by BBC Yorkshire and BBC North East & Cumbria on BBC One and ITV Yorkshire and ITV Tyne Tees on ITV.
-This means York receives news from Emley Moor and Bilsdale television transmitters.
+Local news and television programmes are provided by BBC Yorkshire and BBC North East and Cumbria on BBC One and ITV Yorkshire and ITV Tyne Tees on ITV.
+Television signals are received from either the Emley Moor or Bilsdale transmitters.

 On 27 November 2013, Ofcom awarded the 12-year local TV licence for the York area to a consortium entitled The York Channel, with the channel due to be on air in spring 2015.
 This service is now on air as That's TV North Yorkshire.

 York St John University has a Film and Television Production department with links to many major industrial partners.
 The department hosts an annual festival of student work and a showcase of other regional films.

 The University of York has its own television station York Student Television (YSTV) and two campus newspapers Nouse and York Vision.
 Its radio station URY is the longest running legal independent radio station in the UK, and was voted Student Radio Station of the Year 2020 at the Student Radio Awards.